Crossbones, the strange but true story

 Crossbones Garden stands on the site of a post-medieval burial ground.
 It holds the mortal remains of an estimated 15,000 paupers, more than half of them children, who lived, worked and died in what was once an impoverished and notoriously lawless part of London.
 According to local tradition, it was once the ‘Single Women’s Churchyard’ for the ‘Winchester Geese’, women licensed by the church to work in the brothels, or ‘stews’, of The Liberty of the Clink.

-Crossbones Garden is now a haven of peace and quiet contemplation in the heart of London, a place to honour and remember ‘The Outcast Dead’.
+Crossbones Garden is currently a haven of peace and quiet contemplation in the heart of London, a place to honour and remember ‘The Outcast Dead’.

 The Cross Bones Graveyard